 Today, however, more employers are taking things less personally and looking at former team members through a different lens.
 They see them as part of the organization’s future, rather than the past.
 They are embracing the idea of rehiring former employees who quit — also called "boomerang hiring" of people who left their organization on good terms to explore a new path, but decided later that they would like to come back.

 Keeping the door open to departing staff members is a significant shift in attitude for many employers, but one that is necessary given the dynamics of today’s challenging hiring market.
-Consider the following data from the U.S. Bureau of Labor Statistics (BLS), which is featured in Volume 9 of Robert Half’s report The Demand for Skilled Talent:
+In fact, nearly nine out of 10 hiring decision makers surveyed by The Creative Group said they would welcome back a former employee who left on good terms.